 Overall, since abrasive blasting can use superfine particles, all PPE needs to be rated for this kind of work.
 For example, some respirators may say, "not rated for abrasive blasting."
 Also, less dust doesn't mean that the process is less harmful.
 The best PPE for abrasive blasting includes:

-- Respirators- Workers should have a self-contained breathing apparatus (SCBA) when dry blasting.
+- Abrasive Blasting Respirators- Workers should have a self-contained breathing apparatus (SCBA) when dry blasting.
 This device ensures that they won't accidentally breathe any particles into their lungs.
+All respirators or supplied air devices must be properly fit tested to ensure respiratory protection is not compromised.

 - Face Shields and Helmets- Ideally, employees should have an enclosed helmet that protects every inch of their head.
 While eye protection (i.e., goggles) can work, particles can get into a person's hair or stick to their skin, creating potential irritation and other health problems.